Hybrid Quantum Physics-informed Neural Network: Towards Efficient Learning of High-speed Flows: Appendix

 \subsection{Computational Fluid Dynamics simulation}

 Computational Fluid Dynamics (CFD) simulation of steady-state transonic flow (Eq. \ref{eq:Euler} and \ref{eq:EOS}) past a NACA2012 airfoil is implemented on Ansys Fluent 2022 R2 \cite{ansys_fluent} using pressure-based solver on inviscid pressure-velocity coupled scheme.
+The inviscid flow assumption retains key features such as shock waves, and is commonly employed in PINN studies \cite{Mao2020, Liu2024}.

 For spatial discretization, we apply the least squares cell-based discretization for gradients, second-order discretization for pressure, and second-order upwind discretization for density, momentum, and energy.
 Residual of $10^{-6}$ is set as the convergence criterion for all variables.

 Figure \ref{fig:figA3} shows the computational domain for a 2D compressible flow over a NACA0012 airfoil with 1 m span in a 4.5 m by 4.5 m square grid.
 Periodic boundary conditions are applied to both the top and bottom of the domain.
 We specify an inlet airflow velocity at Mach number 0.8 and a temperature 288.15 K. The outlet boundary is set at null air pressure and a temperature of 288.15 K. Free slip condition is applied at the surface of the airfoil.
 The finite volume grid consists of 25\,000 cells with mesh refinement so that cell widths are approximately 30 mm in the domain and 10 mm near the airfoil surface.
+Mesh convergence study is conducted.

-Figure \ref{fig:figA3}(a--d) illustrates the distribution of airflow properties, including Mach number, temperature, density, and pressure.
-The far field subsonic flow at Mach 0.8 transitions to transonic behavior as it passes over the NACA0012 airfoil, generating a normal shock near the trailing edge.
-Away from the stagnation region, the pressure becomes negative following momentum conservation.
-Both air density and temperature distributions are similar to air pressure, since they are directly proportional to pressure based on the ideal gas law.
+Figure \ref{fig:figA3}(b) shows normalized mean pressure field over airfoil for current simulation and the reference \cite{Gill2016}.
+The far-field subsonic flow at Mach 0.8 transitions to transonic behavior as it passes over the NACA0012 airfoil, creating a normal shock near the trailing edge.
+Figure \ref{fig:figA3}(c) compares normalized pressure spanning the airfoil chord.
+Our results from the current simulation exhibit good agreement with reported values \cite{Gill2016}.